kpkaranpatil600/Data-Warehousing-and-Business-Intelligence-for-IMDB/README.md

 # IMDB_Database_Warehousing_and_Business_Intelligence
-### **Description:**
-* Adopted Star &amp; Snowflake schemas to design an Enterprise Data Warehouse (EDW) by dimensional data modeling.
+## Objective:
+The aim of the project is to analyse the movies data from multiple sources such as IMDB MoviesLens, The Numbers and BoxOffice Mojo.com based on movies/cast/box office revenues, movie brands and franchises and perform ETL processes using Talend &amp; Alteryx.

+## Description:
+* Designed Multi Star schema with 10 Fact &amp; 33 Dimension tables &amp; developed Data Integration Pipeline by ETL workflow to load all tables (380M+ rows) from   multiple sources such as CSV, MySQL, MSSQL &amp; PostgreSQL by using Talend
-* Performed data profiling &amp; cleansing using Alteryx to address data quality gaps &amp; inconsistency.
+* Implemented Data Profiling, Error Handling, Load Statistics, Cleansing and Performance Tuning to address data quality gaps &amp; maintained referential integrity using Alteryx &amp; Talend
-* Applied data integration by ETL creation using Alteryx &amp; Talend for migrating data from ERP system to EDW.
-* Designed visualization reports &amp; built interactive dashboards on PowerBI &amp; Tableau for analyzing the data to draw better insights for business questions.
+* Executed SQL scripts &amp; created interactive visualization dashboards on PowerBI &amp; Tableau for analyzing the data to draw better insights on sales &amp; customer segmentation

-### **The key topic areas are:**
+## The key topic areas are:
 * Data Architecture
 * Dimensional Data Modeling
 * Data Integration &amp; ETL (Extract, Transform &amp; Load)
 * Data Engineering &amp; Data Preparation
-* BI &amp; Data Analytics Design
+* Business Intelligence &amp; Data Analytics Design

 ```
 Tools Used: